-- Students who, on an initial or follow-up TABE Level M or D, attained a reading scale score of 567 and a math scale score of 566; however, centers have the discretion to continue testing students who have attained these scores; - Puerto Rico center students who, on an initial or follow-up TABE Español Level E or M, attained a reading scale score of 760 and a math scale score of 777; however, centers have the discretion to continue testing students who have attained these scores; - Students who have documentation of a cognitive disability, identified, for example, in a student's most recent Individualized Education Plan (IEP), 504 plan, or medical psycho-educational documentation, who have failed to make progress as evidenced by results of three follow-up TABE Reading or Math subtests, and have participated in a formal process to waive further TABE testing (outlined in Section 5 below).
+• Students who, on an initial or follow-up TABE Level M or D, attained a reading scale score of 567 and a math scale score of 566; however, centers

+- have the discretion to continue testing students who have attained these scores; - Puerto Rico center students who, on an initial or follow-up TABE Español Level E or M, attained a reading scale score of 760 and a math scale score of 777; however, centers have the discretion to continue testing students who have attained these scores; - Students who have documentation of a cognitive disability, identified, for example, in a student's most recent Individualized Education Plan (IEP), 504 plan, or medical psycho-educational documentation, who have failed to make progress as evidenced by results of three follow-up TABE Reading or Math subtests, and have participated in a formal process to waive further TABE testing (outlined in Section 5 below).
 Failure to progress on TABE subtest results is defined as an increase of fewer than 10 scale score points over three consecutive Math or Reading follow-up subtests.
-(For example: a student who scores 462 on the first follow-up Reading TABE, 466 on the next follow-up Reading TABE, and 468 on the third Reading TABE would not make the 10-point gain over the three consecutive follow-up subtests); or - Students participating in research projects using alternative tests or test schedules that have been authorized by the National Director of Job Corps. - 4.
-Provisions for Students with Disabilities: Students with documentation of disabilities may require accommodations for taking initial and subsequent Tests of Adult Basic Education.
-The provision of reasonable accommodation is mandated by applicable federal and state statutes and regulations for qualified individuals with a disability.
-Individuals with a disability are those who have a physical or mental impairment that substantially limits one or more of their major life activities.
+(For example: A student who scores 462 on the first follow-up Reading TABE, 466 on the next follow-up Reading TABE, and 468 on the third Reading TABE would not make the 10-point gain over the three consecutive follow-up subtests); or - Students participating in research projects using alternative tests or test schedules that have been authorized by the National Director of Job Corps. - 4.
+Provisions for Students With Disabilities: Students with documentation of disabilities may require accommodations for taking initial and subsequent Tests of Adult Basic Education, as recommended by the center's Interdisciplinary Team (IDT).
+The provision of reasonable accommodation is mandated by applicable federal and state statutes and regulations for qualified individuals with a disability who have a physical or mental impairment that substantially limits one or more of their major life activities.
 Guidelines on the use and appropriate interpretation of the results of inclusive test administrations are available from the TABE publisher, CTB/McGraw-Hill.
+Accommodations for assessments like TABE generally fall into the following categories: changes to the methods of presentation of the test (e.g., oral reading of test directions); changes to the methods of response to the test (e.g., use of paper/pencil test and answer sheet); test setting (e.g., taking the test in small rather than large groups); and test timing (e.g., extension of time to take a test).